-- **NOTE: The rescue is NOT located in Winnipeg, however is only about 45 minutes away and is well worth the drive!
-Meet and greets will occur at the rescue’s main location, south of Sperling, MB.
+- **NOTE: The rescue is NOT located in Winnipeg.
+Meet and greets will (usually) occur at the rescue’s main location, south of Sperling, MB.
+(Visitors are by appointment only, so directions will be provided when an appointment is scheduled.)
 You will be expected to travel to where the dog or cat is located to attend the meet and greet and adopt.
-We will not “deliver” a pet to you!

-- The meet and greet is to give both you and the animal a chance to get to know one another to determine how everyone feels and interacts with one another.
-We strongly encourage all family members that the animal will be expected to live or interact with regularly, to attend the meet and greet.
-Kittens and puppies can start having meet and greets at 8 weeks of age, but will not be released to adopters until they are spayed/neutered (usually between 10-12 weeks of age).
+- The meet and greet is to give both you and the animal a chance to get to know one another to determine how everyone feels and interacts with one another. *Due to our current cage free set up, we are not able to have children attend meet and greets at the present time.
+We apologize for any inconvenience.
+Kittens and puppies can start having meet and greets at 8 weeks of age, but will not be released to adopters until they are spayed/neutered and have had their 2nd round of vaccinations (usually between 10-12 weeks of age).

 - Adoption Agreement(Contract) and Collection of Adoption Fees

 - All adopters must sign an adoption agreement agreeing to the terms and conditions set out by the rescue.
-(If you wish to see a copy of the agreement terms and conditions in advance, please email firstname.lastname@example.org).
-At this time, the Adoption fee is required to be paid in full as well.
+This contract is legally binding and is non-negotiable.
+A blank copy of the agreement will be forwarded to you prior to the meet and greet for your review.
+At the time the adoption agreement is signed, the Adoption fee is required to be paid in full as well.
 (See our full fee schedule).

 - Start a Happy Forever After with Your New Fur “Kritter(s)”!

 - The first 2 weeks following adoption are considered an Adoption Trial period.
-If, during this time, it is decided that the adoption is not going to work out then arrangements will be made to have the animal returned to rescue and a full refund of adoption fees paid (minus any money or items given as a donation) will be given.
+All adopters are expected to make reasonable efforts to try to make the adoption a success and to follow our suggestions regarding successfully integrating your new pet into your home/life.
+If, during this time, it is decided that the adoption is not going to work out then you will make arrangements to return the animal to the rescue (an appointment is required) and a refund of adoption fees paid, LESS a $20 administration fee for cats and a $50 administration fee for dogs (and minus any money or items given as a donation) will be provided.
 Even beyond the trial period, no matter how much time has passed, if for any reason you can no longer keep the adopted animal it MUST be returned to the rescue (this is part of the contract) although no fees will be refunded past the trial period.